This post contains an affiliate link.

 The opposing end of the bulb is open and is the entry point in which the tongue is inserted.
 There is a “V” notch cut into the bottom of the device to accommodate for the Frenulum which is the piece of skin between the bottom of the tongue and the floor of the mouth.
 When inserting the ZenGuard onto the tongue, it’s important to face this notch down.

 The ZenGuard closely resembles another product that I have reviewed called the aveoTSD.
-It was developed by New Zealand orthodontist and sleep medicine expert, Dr. Chris Robertson.
-The aveoTSD is however a prescription only device that is available through your dentist or physician.
+It was developed by a New Zealand orthodontist and sleep medicine expert, Dr. Chris Robertson.
+The aveoTSD is, however, a prescription-only device that is available through your dentist or physician.

 What Type of Material is It Made From and Is It BPA Free?

 One important consideration to examine is the type of material a mouthpiece is made from.
 It’s important to understand what type of material you are putting into your mouth each night.
 Reputable manufacturers will construct their mouthguards from medical grade silicone, typically USP Class IV.